Bangkok, Thailand - Things to Do in Bangkok

 Food & Dining

-Bangkok's food scene ranges from world-renowned street stalls to Michelin-starred restaurants, making it one of Asia's top culinary destinations.
+The food scene destroys all competition.
+Bangkok ranges from world-well-known street stalls to Michelin-starred restaurants, making it one of Asia's top food destinations.
 Street food is exceptional and safe, with must-try dishes including pad thai, som tam (papaya salad), and mango sticky rice available for 40-100 THB per dish.
-Night markets like Chatuchak Weekend Market and Rod Fai offer diverse food courts with regional specialties.
-For upscale dining, Bangkok boasts numerous Michelin-starred establishments and rooftop restaurants with stunning city views.
-Local markets such as Or Tor Kor and Saphan Phut provide fresh ingredients and authentic local atmosphere, while food courts in shopping malls offer air-conditioned comfort and diverse options at reasonable prices.
+Night markets deliver the goods.
+Chatuchak Weekend Market and Rod Fai offer diverse food courts with regional specialties that you won't find anywhere else.
+For upscale dining, Bangkok has numerous Michelin-starred establishments and rooftop restaurants with impressive city views.
+Local markets like Or Tor Kor and Saphan Phut provide fresh ingredients and authentic atmosphere, while mall food courts offer air-conditioned comfort and diverse options at reasonable prices.

 Top-Rated Restaurants in Thailand